 About the NHS Low Calorie Diet programme

-Oviva has partnered with the NHS to deliver a programme for people who living with overweight and living with type 2 diabetes.
+Oviva has partnered with the NHS to deliver a programme for people who are overweight and living with type 2 diabetes.
 In this 12 month programme, you will be supported by your own Diabetes Specialist Dietitian and Health Coach to lose weight using a low calorie diet, improve your blood glucose levels, reduce your medications, and potentially put your type 2 diabetes into remission.

 Who can join?

 - People aged between 18 and 65 years old

 - Confirmed diagnosis of type 2 diabetes within the last 6 years

 - Those who are motivated to change their lifestyle and can commit to the 12 month programme

 - Registered in an area where Oviva is available

 Watch our video to discover what your journey would look like